 Teams usage guidance

-Despite its many benefits this presents several data protection issues and correct ‘Teams etiquette’ is paramount to protect, not only the risk of sensitive data being published but the well-being of everybody using teams to hold virtual meetings.
+Correct ‘Teams etiquette’ is paramount to protect, not only the risk of sensitive data being published but the well-being of everybody using teams to hold virtual meetings.

 Each Team meeting has chat functionality that is accessible to all participants.
 Please be mindful that Meeting participants can still view the Teams chat even after they have left the meeting.
 We need to be acutely aware of this and be conscious of what we post within the Teams chat function during and after any meeting has closed or in the case where a participant(s) leaves before the meeting ends.